-The masked and ORed edge detector block output is routed to the Interrupt Source Multiplexer shown in Figure 8-3 on page 58, which gives an option of Level and Rising Edge detection.
+The masked and ORed edge detector block output is routed to the Interrupt Source Multiplexer shown in Figure 8-3, which gives an option of Level and Rising Edge detection.
 If the Level option is selected, an interrupt is triggered repeatedly as long as the Port Interrupt Status register bit is set.
 If the Rising Edge detect option is selected, an interrupt is triggered only once if the Port Interrupt Status register is not cleared.
 Thus, the interrupt status bit must be cleared if the Edge Detect block is used.

 Each port has a dedicated interrupt vector when the interrupt signal is routed through the fixed-function route.
 However, when the signal is routed though the DSI, interrupt vector connections are flexible and can occupy any of the DSI-connected interrupt lines of the NVIC.
-See the Interrupts chapter on page 55 for details.
+See the "Interrupts" on page 57 for details.